homanchou/xr/book/4-Meetin-Room-Communications.md

 I've you are new to sending messages with channels, here's a quick demonstration.
 Feel free to skim this section if you're already familiar with it.

-Since w don't have a pretty UI or even buttons we can press to send any messages.
+Since we don't have a pretty UI or even buttons we can press to send any messages.
 We're going to cheat a little bit and make a quick little test so we can be satisfied at our progress.
 In `app.ts` where we just created the channel, go ahead an assign it to the window object.
 This will allow us to access the channel from the browser's console.

 ```javascript
 let channel = liveSocket.channel(`room:${room_id}`, {})